stef/libopaque/js/README.md

 libopaque implements the
-[OPAQUE protocol](https://github.com/cfrg/draft-irtf-cfrg-opaque) as proposed by the Internet Engineering Task Force (IETF) Crypto Forum Research Group (CFRG).
+[OPAQUE protocol](https://github.com/cfrg/draft-irtf-cfrg-opaque) as proposed by the Internet Research Task Force (IRTF) Crypto Forum Research Group (CFRG).

 The OPAQUE protocol is a secure asymmetric password-authenticated key exchange